-The maximum exposure to credit risk amounted to RM60.427 million (2014: RM60.825 million) representing the outstanding banking facilities of the subsidiaries as at the end of the reporting period.
+The maximum exposure to credit risk amounted to RM57.769 million (2015: RM60.427 million) representing the outstanding banking facilities of the subsidiaries guaranteed by the Company as at the end of the reporting period.

 As at end of the reporting period, there was no indication that any subsidiary would default on repayment.